GabeScott/standard-works-vault/General Conference/1976 April - The Stone Cut without Hands.md

 Rough days were ahead for the little kingdom.
 Prophets were assassinated.
 Persecutions and drivings have taken place and have vexed the fast-growing little church.
 A great exodus to the mountains of the West was directed by revelation.
 The colonization of the West occurred.
 Great tribulations were suffered.
 Blood was spilled.
 Hunger has taken its lives, but today the stone rolls forth to fill the earth.

 Twenty-three thousand young missionaries proclaim these truths to thousands of people in their home areas.
-The gospel spreads to the nations of the earth in its approach toward the promise made by God through Daniel to fill the whole earth, and numerous people of all nationalities and tongues are accepting the gospel in many nations, and the Church and kingdom grow and develop, and we say to you and testify to you that it shall, in Daniel’s words, “never be destroyed; and the kingdom shall not be left to other people ... but it shall stand forever.”
-(Dan.
-2:44.)
+The gospel spreads to the nations of the earth in its approach toward the promise made by God through Daniel to fill the whole earth, and numerous people of all nationalities and tongues are accepting the gospel in many nations, and the Church and kingdom grow and develop, and we say to you and testify to you that it shall, in Daniel’s words, “never be destroyed; and the kingdom shall not be left to other people … but it shall stand forever.” ([[Daniel 2.44|Dan.
+2:44]].)

 Numerous revelations have made clear to the members that eternal life, which is their goal, is available by having the ordinances performed and then by living the commandments of God.

 We give these truths to you, not in arrogance or worldly pride, but with a deep sincerity and a kindly offer—the gospel without price, the gospel of truth, the gospel of salvation and exaltation.

 I know it is true.
 I know it is divine.
 I know it is the little stone that was cut out of a mountain without hands.
 I know it will fill the earth as prophesied and commanded by the Savior Jesus Christ when, in his last moments on earth, he said to his eleven apostles, “Go ye into all the world and preach the gospel to every creature”—to every nation, kindred, tongue, and people.
-(See Mark 16:15.)
+(See [[Mark 16.15|Mark 16:15]].)
 I know it is true from the birth of Adam to the days of Daniel to the days of Joseph Smith and to this day.
 I know it is true and divine.
 We offer it to you without price.
 We promise to you life eternal if you will follow its precepts strictly.
 And I bear this witness to you in the name of Jesus Christ.
 Amen.